BrianSeong99/Agglayer_UnifiedBridge/README.md

 ### Unified Bridge Contracts

-The core of the service that acts as the interface for developers, users to initiate the cross-chain transactions, and facilitate contract calls on destination chain if specified.
-Deployed on both source and destination chains.
+The core of the service that acts as the interface for developers, users to initiate the cross-chain transactions, and facilitate contract calls on the destination chain if specified.
+It is deployed on both source and destination chains.

 Consists of important [contracts](https://github.com/0xPolygonHermez/zkevm-contracts/tree/main/contracts):
 - `PolygonZKEVMBridgeV2.sol`: Bridge contract on both L1 and L2, maintains its own LET.
-It is the access point for ll cross-chain transactions, including `bridgeAsset`, `bridgeMessage`, `claimAsset`, and `claimMessage`.
+It is the access point for all cross-chain transactions, including `bridgeAsset`, `bridgeMessage`, `claimAsset`, and `claimMessage`.
-- `PolygonRollupManager.sol`: Rollup Manager contract on L1, all L2 contracts settles on L1 and updates their LET via Rollup Manager on L1.
+- `PolygonRollupManager.sol`: Rollup Manager contract on L1, all L2 contracts settle on L1 and update their LET via Rollup Manager on L1.
 Then Rollup Manager updates the RET on L1.
 - `PolygonZkEVMGlobalExitRootV2.sol`: Global Exit Root contract on L1 and L2, its root is updated every time when a new Rollup Exit Root or Mainnet Exit Root is updated.
 - and others.

 ### Bridge Service

 - **[Chain Indexer Framework](https://docs.polygon.technology/tools/chain-indexer-framework/overview/#2-why-do-dapps-need-a-blockchain-data-indexer)**: An EVM blockchain data indexer.
-It parses, sort, and organizes blockchain data for the Bridge Service API.
+It parses, sorts, and organizes blockchain data for the Bridge Service API.
 Each chain connected to AggLayer will have its own indexer instance.

 - **Transaction API**: All details of a bridge transaction initiated by or incoming to a user’s walletAddress.
 Details include the real time status, the token bridged, the amount, the source and destination chain etc. Used for the user interface to display the status of the transaction.